Michael Peacock (television executive): Career

-Under Peacock, BBC1 reached the peak of one of its most successful eras.
-However, his time in the post was barely longer than his tenure at BBC2.
-This was because in 1967 he was head-hunted to be the first Managing Director of London Weekend Television, which began transmissions in 1968.
-However, his time at LWT was frustrated by union problems, conflict with the other ITV contractors who objected to the new company's 'high brow' London-centric programming and ratings which were lower than anticipated.
-He was fired by the company in 1969 and ten senior programme staff resigned in support, including several who had left the BBC with him.

-In 1971 Peacock joined Warner Bros TV Ltd as MD in London, making co-productions with BBC TV and ITV.
-Perhaps his most successful was David Attenborough's Life on Earth.
-He was a founding partner in Video Arts with Antony Jay, John Cleese and Peter Robinson which they formed to make training films for the world market.
-By the early 1980s Video Arts was the largest producer of training films in the world, with more than a hundred films in its catalogue.
+In 1967, Peacock was appointed as the first Managing Director of London Weekend Television, which began transmission in 1968.
+In 1971, Peacock joined Warner Bros TV Ltd as MD in London, making co-productions with BBC TV and ITV, including David Attenborough's Life on Earth.
+He was a founding partner in Video Arts with Antony Jay, John Cleese and Peter Robinson, which they formed to make training films for the world market.
 Peacock was invited to become Executive Vice President of Warner Bros TV Inc. in 1974, which meant moving with his family for two years to work in Burbank, California.

-On his return to the UK he developed the TV side of Video Arts.
-He was chief executive of Video Arts TV, and when Milton Friedman chose VATV to produce his Free to Choose series Peacock was the executive producer, with Michael Latham his line producer.
+On his return to the UK, Peacock developed the TV side of Video Arts.
+He was chief executive of Video Arts TV, and when Milton Friedman chose VATV to produce his Free to Choose series, Peacock was the executive producer, with Michael Latham his line producer.

-He helped to found Manchester's Piccadilly Radio in 1974, and was a director until 1987.
+Peacock helped to found Manchester's Piccadilly Radio in 1974, and was a director until 1987.
 He was chairman of Unique Broadcasting Co. from 1989, and of UBC Media Group plc until 1995.